Evolutionary-Intelligence/PSO-30-SI/PSO30.md

 * Yang, Q., Song, G.W., Chen, W.N., Jia, Y.H., Gao, X.D., Lu, Z.Y., Jeon, S.W. and Zhang, J., 2024.
 Random contrastive interaction for particle swarm optimization in high-dimensional environment.
 IEEE Transactions on Evolutionary Computation, 28(4), pp.933-949.

+## PSO

+* Kwa, H.L., Kit, J.L. and Bouffanais, R., 2020, May.
+Optimal swarm strategy for dynamic target search and tracking.
+In Proceedings of the 19th International Conference on Autonomous Agents and MultiAgent Systems (pp. 672-680).
+* Saikia, H., Yang, F. and Peters, C., 2019, May.
+Priority Driven Local Optimization for Crowd Simulation.
+In Proceedings of the 18th International Conference on Autonomous Agents and MultiAgent Systems (pp. 2180-2182).
+* Bell, N. and Oommen, B.J., 2015, May.
+Particle Field Optimization: A New Paradigm for Swarm Intelligence.
+In Proceedings of the 2015 International Conference on Autonomous Agents and Multiagent Systems (pp. 257-265).
+* Lin, C.F. and Hu, S.L., 2007, May.
+Multi-task overlapping coalition parallel formation algorithm.
+In Proceedings of the 6th international joint conference on Autonomous agents and multiagent systems (pp. 1-3).
+* Pugh, J. and Martinoli, A., 2006, May.
+Multi-robot learning with particle swarm optimization.
+In Proceedings of the fifth international joint conference on Autonomous agents and multiagent systems (pp. 441-448).

 ## BibTeX

 @inproceedings{2011-BMVC-Oikonomidis,